richard-austin/security-cam/README.md

     ```
     Fill in the details it requests (don't put in any information you are not happy with being publicly visible, for
 example you may want to put in a fake email address etc.)
+## Use with the Cloud Service
+#### If you don't want to use a Cloud Service for access, ignore this section and see "Setup for Direct Access (Browser to NVR)"
+The NVR will have the Cloud Proxy enabled by default on initial setup, and provided that the correct Cloud Server address/port
+was entered in application.yml, you should be able to set up a cloud account from your cloud browser session, using the product
+key which was shown near the end of the NVR installation process.
+Please see the README.md for the Cloud Service for details on setting up a cloud account.
 ## Setup for Direct Access (Browser to NVR)
 #### Set up user account
 To log into the NVR when accessing it directly,